-A Definitive Guide to Chargeback Reason Codes by Card Network
+Chargeback Reason Codes by Network - 2020 Guide

 A reason code is a numeric code that describes the motivation behind a chargeback dispute.
 These reason codes are an important part of the chargeback prevention process.

 Not only do they give you insight into what is causing your chargebacks (often time and time again), but they also help steer you toward solutions that prevent additional chargebacks in the future.

 Every card network – Visa, MasterCard, Discover and American Express – has their own unique reason codes.
 Use the guide below to help understand your chargebacks as they come in.

 As of April 15, 2018, the card network, as part of the Visa Claims Resolution (VCR) Initiative, consolidated 22 legacy reason codes into four dispute categories – Fraud, Authorization, Processing Errors and Consumer Disputes.